nikhilkg18/rocket-ship/Apache_Iceberg_1.11.md

 For data engineers and organizations building scalable lakehouse platforms, this release strengthens Iceberg’s position as the leading open table format for analytics, AI, streaming, and multi-engine interoperability.

+## TL;DR
+Apache Iceberg 1.11.0 is a major step forward for the open lakehouse ecosystem, introducing powerful features such as the new File Format API, Deletion Vectors, Variant data type, native geospatial support, and nanosecond timestamp precision.
+These enhancements improve scalability, query performance, semi-structured data handling, and multi-engine interoperability across platforms like Apache Spark, Flink, Trino, and Palantir Technologies Foundry, making Iceberg more future-ready for AI, streaming, and large-scale analytics workloads.

 # What is Apache Iceberg?

 Apache Iceberg is an open table format designed for huge analytic datasets.
 It provides: